Delhi's O2 requirement down to 582 MT, told Centre to give surplus quota to other states: Sisodia

 Sisodia said Delhi recorded 10,400 fresh COVID-19 cases in a 24-hour period and the positivity rate stands at 14 per cent.

-He said the national capital had a requirement of 700 MT of oxygen when the number of cases was rising but now that the figure is showing a declining trend, the requirement has come down to 582 MT.
+He said the national capital had a requirement of 700 Metric Tonnes of oxygen when the number of cases was rising but now that the figure is showing a declining trend, the requirement has come down to 582 MT.

 "We have written to the Centre for giving the surplus oxygen to other states.
 We are a responsible government," the deputy chief minister said.